georgewbar/testkatacoda/jenkins-build-test-deliver/step4.md

   ![](./assets/credentials_form.png)

-1. Then, in a new browser tab, go to the URL of the repo fork `https://github.com/<ORGANIZATION ACCOUNT NAME>/sample-project-repo`{{copy}}, where `<ORGANIZATION ACCOUNT NAME>` is your organization account name.
+1. Then, in a new browser tab, go to the URL of the repo fork `https://github.com/<ORGANIZATION ACCOUNT NAME>/sample-project-repo`{{copy}} (and sign in as `<GITHUB_ADMIN_USER>` if you are not already), where `<ORGANIZATION ACCOUNT NAME>` is your organization account name.
 In my case, the URL is `https://github.com/devops-pipeline-tutorial/sample-project-repo`.
 Then, click `Clone or download`.
 Then, click `Use HTTPS` if `Clone with HTTPS` is not seen.
 Then, click on the `Copy to clipboard` sign to copy the repo URL.
 ![](./assets/clone_form.png)

 1. Then, go back to Jenkins, and select the credentials that you created and paste the repo URL that you copied in the previous step, and click on validate.
 It should tell you `Credentials ok.
 Connected to https://github.com/<ORGANIZATION ACCOUNT NAME>/sample-project-repo`, where `<ORGANIZATION ACCOUNT NAME>` is your organization account name.
 In my case, the end result looks like this (and it should look similar in your case except with different `<GITHUB_ADMIN_USER>` and `<ORGANIZATION ACCOUNT NAME>`):